quacksouls/bitburner/doc/guide/hgw.md

 and grow operations.
 After the completion of a batch, the target should be in the prepped state.

 1. _pserv._ Purchase a server having plenty of RAM.
-1. _scp._ Copy the HGW worker scripts over to the purchased server.
+Copy the HGW worker scripts over to the purchased server.
 1. _Nuke._ Decide on a target you want to hack and nuke the target.
 1. _Prep._ Grow the target to maximum money.
 Weaken the target to its lowest security level.